grafana/tempo/docs/sources/tempo/metrics-generator/_index.md

 The more dimensions are enabled, the higher the cardinality of the generated metrics.

 To learn more about this processor, read the [documentation]({{< relref "./span_metrics" >}}).

+## Local blocks

+The local blocks processor is used to store spans for a set period of time and allow for more complex APIs to perform calculations on the data.
+This must be enabled for certain metrics APIs to be function.

 ## Remote writing metrics